 You should ensure that you update your manager of the outcome of your test at the earliest opportunity.

 Negative tests and returning to work

-Note, however, that if you have been advised by the NHS/Test and Protect Team that you need to self-isolate, you must not return to work until the end of the 14 day self-isolation period, irrespective of a negative test result.
-Likewise, if you have to quarantine following a return from abroad, you must not return to work until the end of 14 day quarantine period, regardless of a negative test result.
+Note, however, that if you have been advised by the NHS/Test and Protect Team that you need to self-isolate, you must not return to work until the end of the 10 day self-isolation period, irrespective of a negative test result.
+Likewise, if you have to quarantine following a return from abroad, you must follow government guidance and must not return to work until the end of 10 day quarantine period, regardless of a negative test result.

 If, after returning to work, you develop symptoms you should follow the NHS Inform guidance, self isolate and advise your manager.

 How does this help an early return to work?